ucsf-ckm/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2017013000]
+- Removed one of the non-Javascript deletion confirmation steps
+- Corrected call to redirect() when attempting to delete activities to prevent errors being thrown on deletion confirmation page

 [2016101301]
 - Enable compatibility with OneTopic course format
 - Bump version to 2.0.0 to signal this has diverged from the version of this